 You'll need a liner with these shorts if you're planning longer rides, but they're still good value if you pair them with the Baleaf undershorts above.

-For just £20, these baggy shorts look a bargain, though they might be a bit 'gnarly dude' for some tastes.
-The pockets have zips, and the waist is adjustable with Velcro tabs.
+For just under £30, these baggy shorts with included padded liner look a bargain, though they might be a bit 'gnarly dude' for some tastes.
+The pockets have zips, the waist is elasticated and there's a belt to cinch them up.

 Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here.
 You get a lightweight fabric shell with pockets, elasticated waistband and an Altura Comp 3D pad.